CSCfi/csc-user-guide/CONTRIBUTING.md

 If you don't want any syntax highlighting, just use \`\`\`text For a list of all supported languages see: http://pygments.org/docs/lexers/
 - Don't refer to the same page twice in mkdocs.yml -> sitemap breaks + weird menu action

-## Previewing

-Preview is available for all branches: https://csc-guide-preview.rahtiapp.fi/origin/ Here you can preview your ongoing work.
-Note, currently absolute internal links don't work in the preview, but work on docs.csc.fi.

 ## Previewing the website using MkDocs